IndexCoop/ITIPS/ITIPS/ITIP-003.md

 **Reviewer**:

 ## Proposed Architecture Changes
-Managers will rebalance intrinsically productive Sets through a new extension called `IPRebalanceExtension`. `IPRebalanceExtension` will makes calls to oracle contracts that adhere to a new `IWrapOracle` interface.
-This interface will contain `getExchangeRate`, `shouldWrap` and `shouldUnwrap` view functions which `IPRebalanceExtension` will consume.
+Managers will rebalance intrinsically productive Sets through a new extension called `IPRebalanceExtension`. `IPRebalanceExtension` will makes calls to helper contracts that adhere to a new `ITransformHelper` interface.
+This interface will contain functions that inform the extension how properly to interact with Set Protocol to transform and untransform components.
+This interface will also have functions to get the exchange rate between underlying and transformed components.
 No changes will be required to the existing manager contracts or to Set Protocol contracts.

 <img src="../assets/ITIP-003/ip-diagram.jpg" width="50%" />

 ## Requirements
-- Calculating amounts to wrap and unwrap is abstracted away from operator.
+- Calculating amounts to transform and untransform is abstracted away from operator.
-- Which wrap adapter and wrap oracle to use for a particular wrapped component is set only when the component is first added, and does not need to be inputted again.
 - Operator only inputs weights denominated in underlying units.
 - Actual rebalance weight calculation abstracted away from operator.
-- Support Sets with multiple wrapped assets with the same underlying component.
+- Support Sets with multiple transformed assets with the same underlying component.
-- Supports Sets that contain both a wrapped asset and its underlying component.
+- Supports Sets that contain both a transformed asset and its underlying component.
+- Support transforming component using either WrapModuleV2 or AmmModule.

 ## User Flows
-### Operator wants to add a new wrapped component
+### Operator wants to add a new transform component
-1. Deploy a new contract adhering to the `IWrapOracle` interface for the new component if one does not already exist.
+1. Deploy a new contract adhering to the `ITransformHelper` interface if one does not already exist.
-2. Deploy a new contract adhering to the `IWrapV2Adapter` and add it to the integration registry of Set Protocol.
-3. Call `setWrapInfo` on `IPRebalanceExtension` and pass in the address of the wrapped component, underlying component, and wrap oracle, and the name of the wrap adapter.
+3. Call `seTransformInfo` on `IPRebalanceExtension` and pass in the address of the transformed component, underlying component, and transform helper.

-### Operator wants to update a components wrap info
+### Operator wants to update a components transform info
-1. Call `setWrapInfo` on `IPRebalanceExtension` and pass in the address of the wrapped component, underlying component, and wrap oracle, and the name of the wrap adapter.
+1. Call `seTransformInfo` on `IPRebalanceExtension` and pass in the address of the transformed component, underlying component, and transform helper.

 ### Operator wants to rebalance
-1. Check to ensure all wrapped components in both the pre and post rebalance state have an associated wrap info setting.
+1. Check to ensure all transformed components in both the pre and post rebalance state have an associated transform info setting.
 2. Set the trade maximums, exchanges, cooldown periods, exchange data, target percentage, trader status, and anyone trade status for the `GeneralIndexModule`
     - the interface for these actions will be identical to the same actions of `GIMExtension`
-3. Call `startRebalance` and pass in the components, units (denominated in the underlying component if applicable), and the wrap percentage (if applicable).
+3. Call `startRebalance` and pass in the components, units (denominated in the underlying component if applicable), and the transform percentage (if applicable).
-4. Call `executeUnwrap` repeatedly until all wrapped component have been unwrapped.
-    - Use a helper `unwrapComplete` function to check whether to stop unwrapping
+4. Call `executeUntransform` for each transformed component that must be untransformed
+    - pass in the component to untransform and the untransform data
+    - untransform data can be fetched using the corresponding transform helper contract
-5. On the last `executeUnwrap` call, the `GeneralIndexModule` will automatically be initialized.
+5. On the last `executeUntransform` call, the `GeneralIndexModule` will automatically be initialized.
 At this point it is safe to execute a rebalance as normally through the `GeneralIndexModule`
-6. Once rebalancing trades are complete call `setTradesComplete` to denote that we are ready to wrap components.
+6. Once rebalancing trades are complete call `setTradesComplete` to denote that we are ready to transform components.
-7. Once the rebalancing trades are complete, call `executeWrap` repeatedly until all component have been wrapped
+7. Once the rebalancing trades are complete, call `executeTransform` repeatedly until all component have been transformed
-    - Use a helper `wrapComplete` function to check whether to stop wrapping
+    - pass in the component to transform and the transform data
+    - transform data can be fetched using the corresponding transform helper contract

 ## Checkpoint 2
 **Reviewer**: